 Failing to cancel a direct debit

-If your bank fails to cancel a direct debit authority and you suffer a direction financial loss as a result, you may be entitled to compensation.
+If your bank fails to cancel a direct debit authority and you suffer a direct financial loss as a result, you may be entitled to compensation.

 Bank wears consequences of account glitch